 According to a recently released government report, Small businesses (those with less than 20 employees) make up almost 99% of all enterprises.
 They also contribute to nearly 50% of Singapore’s GDP, having employed more than two-thirds (about 65%) of the country’s workforce.

-Key Factor to Consider Before Applying for a Grant in Singapore
+Key Factors to Consider Before Applying for a Grant in Singapore

 Your biggest concern when applying for a grant in Singapore should be how you’ll get it approved.
 This demands that you look into the following key factors: